Mansfield, Ohio: Performing arts

+Anchored by the Richland Carousel District, downtown Mansfield is home to a number of attractions and arts venues.
+Concert events in the downtown Brickyard venue have drawn crowds numbering over 5,000 people.

+The Renaissance Performing Arts Association at home in the historic Renaissance Theatre annually presents and produces Broadway-style productions, classical music, comedy, arts education programs, concerts, lectures, and family events to more than 50,000 people.
+The Renaissance Performing Arts is home of the Mansfield Symphony Orchestra.
+Downtown is also home to two ballet companies, NEOS Ballet Theatre and Richland Academy Dance Ensemble who both perform and offer community dance opportunities in downtown.
+Mid-Ohio Opera offers performances of full opera and smaller concerts.

 The Renaissance Theatre, built in 1927 and opened in 1928 as the Ohio Theatre, is a historic 1,402 seat movie palace theatre located in downtown Mansfield that presents and produces a range of arts and cultural performances, and is the home of the Miss Ohio Pageant (Miss America preliminary) and the Mansfield Symphony.

 Mid-Ohio Opera is an opera production company based in downtown Mansfield, Ohio.
 Started in 2014, Mid-Ohio Opera produces operas and classical vocal concerts in the original languages.

 The downtown area is the home of the Mansfield Playhouse, founded in 1929 is Ohio's second oldest, and one of its most successful, community theatres.